ec1oud/nettebook/kanban.md

 - [ ] crash on ctrl-k sometimes
 - [ ] moving checkbox items from current list to done list seems to be triggering even when it's not initially checked (control-k to convert bullet item)
+- [ ] Document::saveResources(): come up with a better way to find them all

 # todo